 Airbnb has a huge market in NZ and Kiwi’s take pride in our high standards of hospitality – in fact we are a country with one of the highest ratios of Superhosts in the world.
 The benefits of being an Airbnb host are myriad but as tourism and hospitality in New Zealand have sadly come to a halt we wanted to take a look at the options for Airbnb owners during this time.

-Times have changed as Kiwi’s rush home from overseas, people are displaced with the changing face of work, changes in personal circumstances and property owners who had planned to move back into their houses who are no longer able to give notice under the new legislation.
+Times have changed as Kiwi’s rush home from overseas, people are displaced with the changing face of work and changes in personal circumstances.
 All these factors have created another (less settled) market and it’s this market that might suit the Airbnb stock that is now readily available, plus with an influx of ex-pats returning to New Zealand, the extra supply of mid to long term rental properties is also something we need to consider as this has certainly increased throughout Canterbury.

 Could it work for you?
 It may seem like a big commitment, however you could initially offer the property short term for 3-6 months and then review after this time.
 Or you may prefer to secure a tenant for a year and have that stability – each property owner has their own goals and aspirations.

 As an example I am currently dealing with the owner of an Airbnb property, she has in fact only just purchased it and has not even had her first clients booked in!
 We are talking through the best outcome for her.
 She lives in Australia, and is hopeful that if the impending trans-Tasman bubble does come to fruition, it may mean there is once again demand for Airbnb property, however in the interim it is important for her to capture some income.
 The solution? – advertise the property as available for rent for a minimum of three months, and a maximum of six, and see who comes out of the woodwork!
 As we are all aware we are working through very uncertain times, and being flexible is likely to be the real key to success here.